A Very Potter Senior Year: Act I

-Ginny tries to wash the blood off of her hands in the girls' bathroom, unable to make sense of the situation.
-She again writes in the diary and, in the second flashback, Riddle shows the aftermath of his first murder and his decision to visit the Riddle home ("When You Have To Go All The Way Home").
-Back in the present, Harry takes Cho as his date to Nearly Headless Nick's Deathday Party.
-The date does not go well, and Harry is jealous to see Ginny accompanied by Seamus and Dean.
-Ron is also there, however unaccompanied, as Hermione is busily working to complete Lockhart's assignment.
-Lavender Brown reveals that she has feelings for Ron and pecks him on the cheek, which he considers an act of betrayal to Hermione.
-After Ginny leaves, Harry confronts Dean to which Dean points out that Ginny isn't his girlfriend or his property.
-Seamus, Cho and Dean all announce their newfound hatred with Harry whilst Ron is forced to convince Lavender that he wants to break up.
-Draco arrives and puts roller skates and marbles on the floor causing Harry to destroy McGonagall's ice sculpture.
+Ginny again writes in the diary and Riddle shows the aftermath of his murder of Moaning Myrtle.
+Riddle, now a moody teenager and leader of a Dark Arts school group, is encouraged by Dumbledore to visit his family ("When You Have To Go All The Way Home").

+Back in the present, Harry takes Cho as his date to Nearly Headless Nick's Deathday Party, but he becomes jealous upon seeing Ginny with Seamus and Dean.
+Ron points out he took Ginny for granted.
+Lavender kisses Ron on the cheek, which he believes is a betrayal to Hermione.
+Harry, sabotaged by Draco, accidentally destroys the cake and ice sculpture causing everyone to angrily leave.

-After the party, Hermione arrives and gets into an argument with Ron and Harry.
-Harry overhears the Basilisk a second time.
-Together with Hermione and Ron, he finds a petrified Nearly Headless Nick and an entranced Ginny, who again flees the scene upon regaining full consciousness.
-The trio follow a trail of spiders to the Forbidden Forest, where they encounter Aragog ("Get In My Mouth").
+After the party, Harry overhears the Basilisk a second time and discover Nearly Headless Nick petrified, they question Ginny who claims to know nothing before running away.
+The Golden Trio follow a trail of spiders to the Forbidden Forest, where they encounter Aragog ("Get In My Mouth").
 Aragog tries to eat the three friends, but Hagrid appears to rescue them.
+Hagrid tries to cheer up Harry by reminding him of his heroism, but Harry is still worried about leaving school.

+Ginny writes in the diary again and Riddle shows her of his time at his father's house.
+At first he enjoyed his time with his grandparents, and did not maim or kill anything for several weeks.
+However, his father turned out to hate him.
+Upon discovering they are muggles and they give him Snickers as a present, Riddle murders all of them.

-In the third flashback, Riddle shows Ginny his only meeting with his father, his discovery of his Muggle background, and the subsequent murder of his last remaining family members.
-In the present, Harry and Draco tie in the elections for Head Boy after most of the student body cast write in votes for Fozzie Bear.
+Harry and Draco tie in the elections for Head Boy after everyone votes for Fozzie Bear instead.
 Lockhart proposes a wizard duel to settle the tie, and Draco intends to forfeit because he regards Harry as a friend.
-Not knowing this, Harry insults Draco and says they aren't friends and unknowingly goads him into fighting as well as regarding Harry now as an enemy. ("Tonight This School Is Mine").
+Harry insults Draco and goads him into fighting ("Tonight This School Is Mine").
 Draco uses his Serpensortia spell to conjure a snake, and Harry consequently reveals his Parseltongue ability before the entire school.
-This event makes Harry the principal suspect as Slytherin's heir, a view supported by Lockhart, who taunts Harry into forfeiting.
+This event makes Harry the principal suspect as Slytherin's heir.
 Draco is announced as the winner of the duel and as new Head Boy.